awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: No \(Python\) \| Yes \(PowerShell\)

 Attachment
 The name of a standalone script file or \.zip file that can be invoked by the action\.
 To invoke a file for Python, use the `filename.method_name` format in `Handler`\.
 For PowerShell, invoke the attachment using and inline script\.
-Gzip is not supported\.
+Gzip isn't supported\.
 When including Python libraries in your attachment, we recommend adding an empty `__init__.py` file in each module directory\.
 This enables you to import the modules from the library in your attachment within your script content\.
 For example: `from library import module`
 Type: String
 Required: NoOutput